tanishthaJawa/tanishthaJawa/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [tanishtha.jawa@outlook.com](mailto:tanishtha.jawa@outlook.com)
-* 🧠  I'm learning Spring boot
+* 🧠  I'm learning Python
 * 🤝  I'm open to collaborating on interesting projects and ideas

 ### Skills